cilium/cilium/Documentation/cmdref/cilium-agent.md

       --identity-allocation-mode string            Method to use for identity allocation (default "kvstore") --identity-change-grace-period duration      Time to wait before using new identity on endpoint identity change (default 5s)
       --install-iptables-rules                     Install base iptables rules for cilium to mainly interact with kube-proxy (and masquerading) (default true)
+      --ip-allocation-timeout duration             Time after which an incomplete CIDR allocation is considered failed (default 2m0s)
       --ipam string                                Backend to use for IPAM --ipsec-key-file string                      Path to IPSec key file --ipv4-cluster-cidr-mask-size int            Mask size for the cluster wide CIDR (default 8)